-Whether you’re an employer or an employee, here are some tips for how to work from home more effectively.
+Whether you’re an employer or an employee, here are some 10 tips to effectively work from home.

 Have you been working remotely?
 Or has it sometimes felt more like you’re remotely working?
 While people have adapted quickly to changing circumstances, getting the most out of a new WFH workspace can still take some extra discipline and consideration.

 It’s hardly surprising.
 Offices have all those subtle cues and associations that get us into a productive frame of mind.
+WFH efficiency relies on different factors than office work.
 While your remote working space at home is in a location you (hopefully!) associate with relaxation and fun.
 Equally, a lack of structure can lead to overworking and forgetting those all-important screen breaks.

 The answer?
 Develop a homeworking routine that sets you up for a day’s work, not a day snuggled up on the couch with your laptop while Netflix plays in the background, or working late into the night when you could be chilling out.